 This study explores the impact of parental involvement on students' academic success, particularly in English as a Foreign Language (EFL) learning, at Titirou Secondary School in Parakou, Benin.
-Parental involvement has been shown to significantly influence students' academic performance, motivation, and self-esteem (Gumapac et al., 2021).
+Parental involvement has been shown to significantly influence deaths' academic performance, motivation, and self-esteem (Gumapac et al., 2021).
 Numerous studies have highlighted the positive correlation between parental engagement in education and improvements in students' academic outcomes and attitudes towards school (Barger et al., 2019).
-In the context of EFL learning, where students face challenges in acquiring a new language, parental support is essential to boost language skills, abilities, and interest in the subject (Hoover-Dempsey & Sandler, 1997).
+In the context of EFL learning, where students face challenges in acquiring a new language parental support is essential to boost language skills, abilities, and interest in the subject (Hoover-Dempsey & Sandler, 1997).

 Despite the recognized importance of parental involvement, the level of engagement in EFL education in Benin remains relatively low.
-Many parents view their role as limited to providing basic school necessities, such as school fees and stationery, without understanding the critical need for active participation in their children's learning process, especially in language learning.
+Many parents view their role as limited to providing basic school necessities, such a hool fees and stationery, without understanding the critical need for active participation in their children's learning process, especially in language learning.
 This limited involvement can impede students' academic progress and hinder their ability to succeed in EFL classes.
-Many parents are unaware of how their involvement-such as assisting with homework or encouraging language practice-can significantly impact their children's performance.
-This study aims to investigate the roles parents play in supporting EFL learning at Titirou Secondary School and assess the barriers preventing more active engagement.
+Many parents are unaware of how their involvement-such assisting with homework or encouraging language practice-can significantly impact their children's performance.
+This study aims to investigate the roles parents play in supporting EFL learning at Titirou Secondary School as assess the barriers preventing more active engagement.
 Specifically, it will examine the level of parental involvement, the effectiveness of this support in improving student performance, and the factors limiting increased participation.

-factors limiting increased participation The objectives of this study are to parents in supporting their children's EFL learning, particularly in terms of motivation and providing learning resources; and to evaluate the extent of parental involvement in school activities and its impact on students' academic performance in EFL classes.
+The objectives of this study are to assess parents' awareness of the importance of their involvement in their children's schooling using qualitative interviews; to examine the role of parents in supporting their children's EFL learning, particularly in terms of motivation and providing learning resources; and to evaluate the extent of parental involvement in school activities and is impact on students' academic performance in EFL classes.